openrails/openrails/Docs/Contributing.md

 If multiple things are interesting to you, we would prefer that you choose the item with the highest priority to us - a higher importance or heat in Launchpad bugs and lowest version number in Trello cards.

-If you're unsure what you could contribute to in the code, and nothing looks interesting in the _confirmed bugs_ and _accepted feature requests_, please get in touch on the [Elvas Tower forums](http://www.elvastower.com/forums/index.php?/forum/299-open-rails-development-testing-and-support/), giving us some idea of your experience and interests, and we'll do our best to find something for you.
+If you're unsure what you could contribute to in the code, and nothing looks interesting in the _confirmed bugs_ and _accepted feature requests_, please get in touch using [our forums on Elvas Tower](https://www.elvastower.com/forums/index.php?/forum/190-open-rails-simulator-project/), giving us some idea of your experience and interests, and we'll do our best to find something for you.

 ### General requirements